Dynamic Inventory Management with Mean-Field Competition: Single Agent Reference Model

 In this section, we introduce a reference model where we only consider one agent.
 Many aspects of the dynamics we consider are equivalent to those found in \cite{gallego1994optimal} with some modifications made to the price process and agent's performance criterion.
-Similarities can also be found with models pertaining to algorithmic trading, such as \cite{gueant2012optimal}.
+This style of model which relates intensity to price has also been used frequently in the literature on algorithmic trading.
+See for example \cite{gueant2012optimal}, \cite{gueant2015general}, and \cite{cartea2015optimal}.